mo7amedElfadil/alx-low_level_programming/0x09-static_libraries/README.md

 which creates a SL named 'libutil.a' and puts copies for the subceeding object files.
 If the L file exists already, the object files get added/replaced if they are newer than those inside. the `c` flag creates a library if it doesn't exist and the `r` flag replaces older object files in the library with the new object files.

-**Note:** we can use the '-r' flag with ar to see the contents of our library
+**Note:** we can use the '-t' flag with ar to see the contents of our library

 **Note:** we can also use "nm" to extract external symbol names from an executable.